Pelagius: Evaluation

-Because of the fifth-century condemnations of him, Pelagius became known as "a heresiarch of the deepest dye".
+Because of the fifth-century condemnations of him, Pelagius became known as "a heresiarch of the deepest dye"^{according to whom?]}.
 Evaluation of him changed after the publication of a 1943 biography by Georges de Plinval and more recent scholars have viewed him as an orthodox Christian theologian who was a victim of denunciation.
 His Pauline commentaries were popular during the Middle Ages but frequently claimed to be the work of other authors.

 An objective view of Pelagius and his effect is difficult.
 His name has been used as an epithet for centuries by both Protestants and Catholics, and he has had few defenders.
 The very early church denounced his ideas and the Reformation accused Roman Catholics of adhering to his beliefs and condemned both Pelagius and the Catholic Church.
 Modern scholarship suggests that Pelagius did not take the more extreme positions later associated with his followers.
 Ronald Hutton describes him as "a first-rate theologian".

 The theologian Carol Harrison commented that Pelagius presented "a radically different alternative to Western understandings of the human person, human responsibility and freedom, ethics and the nature of salvation" which might have come about if Augustine had not been victorious in the Pelagian controversy.
 According to Harrison, "Pelagianism represents an attempt to safeguard God's justice, to preserve the integrity of human nature as created by God, and of human beings' obligation, responsibility and ability to attain a life of perfect righteousness."
 However, this is at the expense of downplaying human frailty and presenting "the operation of divine grace as being merely external".
 According to the scholar Rebecca Weaver, "what most distinguished Pelagius was his conviction of an unrestricted freedom of choice, given by God and immune to alteration by sin or circumstance."